SenseLogic/PENDOWN/README.md

 Client-side Markdown alternative for note taking.

-## Motivation

-Edit colorful notes inside a HTML document without using HTML tags.

 ## Features

-* Note are edited directly inside the HTML document, using a simple, concise and consistent syntax.
+* Colorful notes can be edited directly inside the HTML document, using a simple, concise and consistent syntax.
 * Fast and easy parsing without ambiguity.
 * No collision with standard HTML and C-like code.
 * Tags usable in code snippets.